jacobp112/limit-order-book/docs/design.md

 (little-endian, fixed field order) is compared directly in tests; a 64-bit FNV-1a digest is provided for compact reporting.

-`MatchingEngine::restore` validates a snapshot before using it (counters in `1..=2^63`, so a restored engine is never close to exhausting them; value ranges, ids and sequence numbers already issued, no duplicates, priority order, uncrossed), so bytes from outside cannot build a book the engine could not have reached.
+`MatchingEngine::restore` validates a snapshot before using it: counters in `1..=2^63` (so a restored engine is never close to exhausting them), value ranges, ids and sequence numbers already issued, no duplicates, priority order and an uncrossed book.
+Bytes from outside therefore cannot build a book the engine could not have reached.
 Tests check:

 - replaying the same journal twice gives identical events and snapshot bytes;
 - `replay(S, E1 ++ E2) == replay(restore(snapshot(replay(S, E1))), E2)` at